gocoworker-dev/smart-contracts/AUDIT_BLOCS_EN.md

 All Tokens are distributed to investors once the current period ends.

-Constructor:
+Constructor :
-- `openingTime`: timestamp for opening time ;
+- `openingTime` : timestamp for opening time ;
-- `wallet`: the wallet to receive funds at the end of the crowdsale ;
+- `wallet` : the wallet to receive funds at the end of the crowdsale ;
-- `rewardpool`: reward wallet to receive the remaining tokens at the end of the crowdsale ;
+- `rewardpool` : reward wallet to receive the remaining tokens at the end of the crowdsale ;
-- `numberOfPeriod`: number of sales periods ;
+- `numberOfPeriod` : number of sales periods ;
-- `token`: GOCO Token contract ;
+- `token` : GOCO Token contract ;

 Sale requires to have GOCO Tokens in reserve in order to operate.